sony7760/DevOps/Ansible/README.md

 #### Playbook
 Ansible Playbooks are YAML files that define a series of tasks to be executed on remote hosts and and can be used for configuration management and application deployment

+#### Facts
+In the context of Ansible, "facts gathering" refers to the process of collecting information about remote hosts or managed nodes.
+Ansible gathers these facts automatically when it connects to the remote hosts during playbook execution.
+These facts include details such as the operating system, hardware specifications, network configuration, installed packages, and more.
+Facts gathering is essential for understanding the state of the systems being managed and for making informed decisions during playbook execution